 THese hex-grid patterns are formed and projected to distant maps.
-There really wold not be much point in just passing the pattern from map to map without any changes Two or more patterns have to projected to a target map for some kind of local processing.
+There really would not be much point in just passing the pattern from map to map without any changes Two or more patterns have to project to a target map for some kind of local processing.

 What kind of calculation can be performed when grids are combined?

 The conjunction of hex-grid patterns has some extraordinary properties.

 Let me share the juicy bits; looking at figure 2 to get a glimpse of the computing powers of hex-grids.
 We see the nodes of hex grids that have different phase/spacing/scaling (figures A & D) and the intersections of those hex-grids.
 In some places, these nodes line up and reinforce each other.
 (Figures B & C)

 In pictures B & C we see various hex-grid fields representing Moser spatial grid locations with projections to the same areas by different spatial scaled grid size formations.
 Another way of saying this is checking for correlation in streams of space-time data.
 OK - just how do we get from a mishmash of the mixed-up signal to some sort of output that makes any sense at all?